Brazil has the first monthly increase in deaths from Covid since February, but with low lethality, health secretariats point out | coronavirus

 “It would have been great if it had happened, but it hasn’t happened yet – and it’s not because the death toll is down there, fortunately, because of vaccines, that we’ve arrived at a time when the virus is no longer dangerous, no longer threatening. our existence”, he concludes.

-The drop in the lethality of Covid, even with the increase in cases, also did not occur by chance: vaccination, which began in January 2021, has been expanded over the past year.
+The drop in Covid lethality, even with the increase in cases, also did not occur by chance: vaccination, which began in January 2021, has been expanded over the past year.

 Even so, less than half of the Brazilian population, about 47%, has already received the 3rd dose of the vaccine (first booster dose).
 In addition, vaccination coverage varies greatly between states (see map below).